Current New York City Air Quality (2023 Live Readings)

 Air pollution levels can change quickly, with levels often varying widely throughout the day.
 Data shows there even appears to be times of the day where air pollution tends to be lower compared to other times.

 Outside of weather, wildfires are another factor that can significantly affect New York City’s air quality.
 The worst wildfires typically occur in the months of June to September.
-In July of 2021, wildfire smoke from California and Oregon reached NYC, and NYC air quality reached its worse levels in years.
+In June of 2023, wildfire smoke from Canada reached NYC, and NYC air quality reached its worse levels in years.

-Below shows how wildfires in September of 2020 affected air quality levels all across the west coast.
+Below shows how wildfires in June of 2023 affected air quality levels all across the east coast.

 New York City Air Pollution: The Negative Health Effects